 Snacks and Lunches

 Parents will need to send a sack lunch every day with their child’s name on it.
-Participants who are enrolled in After Camp Care will receive a snack each day.
-Please list all dietary restrictions and allergies on your child’s Annual Information Form.
+If you are signed up for post-care, please pack a snack for your camper to have during that time.
+Please list all dietary restrictions and allergies on your child’s Annual Information Form. .

 Each week your camper will bring home a weekly schedule.
 Important dates and information will be provided, as well as other camp news and upcoming events at camp.
 Please take a moment to review and share the information with your child.

 Camp will meet rain or shine.
-However, depending on the heat index or the threat of rain, activities and field trips may be changed to ensure the safety of your children.
+However, depending on the heat index or the threat of rain, activities and field trips may be changed to ensure the safety of the campers.
 These changes are made on short notice, so please be patient and flexible with staff in the event of inclement weather.
+Staff will provide advance notice as they are able to.

-If your camper will need to take medication during camp time or if you are sending emergency medication, you must indicate what medication is taken on the registration form.
-In addition, you must fill out NWCSRA’s medication dispensing forms which will be included with the Parent Assessment Form packets.
-During camp, all medication must be in original dosage containers clearly labeled with the camper’s name, along with medication name and dosage instructions.
-If these directions are not followed, we will not allow counselors to dispense any medication that day.
+If your camper will need to take medication during camp time, a medication dispensing form must be completed and turned in prior to the start of camp.
+All medication must be in original dosage containers clearly labeled with the camper’s name, along with medication name and dosage instructions.
+If these procedures are not followed, staff cannot dispense medication.

 Day Camp Assessment Forms